Permitting Status

 | CMST25-0005 | Commercial Site Development | 12/01/2025 | Canceled 02/18/2026 |

 Accelergen Energy filed the original pre-application.
-Jupiter Power / Cascadia Ridge Resiliency LLC took over the project and expanded from one ~25-acre parcel to five parcels totaling ~45 acres.
-They filed a Commercial Site Development permit in December 2025, then canceled it in February 2026.
-Ordinance 19824 requires a community meeting before filing — the open house on March 17 may have been needed before resubmitting.
+Jupiter Power / Cascadia Ridge Resiliency LLC took over the project and expanded from one ~25-acre parcel to five parcels totaling ~45 acres, plus a sixth PSE-owned parcel (9030) providing the generation tie-line corridor.
+They filed a Commercial Site Development permit in December 2025, then canceled it in February 2026 because King County required issued-for-construction drawings that Jupiter could not produce within the county’s timeline.
+Jupiter Power held a voluntary community open house on March 17, 2026 that drew a standing-room-only crowd.
+No new application has been filed.
+Jupiter Power has indicated a clearing and grading permit is forthcoming, which will initiate SEPA.

 Regulatory framework